 Bird flight, how did it really start ?

-On the Evolution of Flight in Archaeopteryx and in Pterosaurs
+On the Evolution of Flight in Archaeopteryx as well as in Pterosaurs

-So far, there was no plausible hypothesis to explain the origin of flight in vertebrates.
-Several curious models are debated by palaeontologists.
+So far, there was no reasonable hypothesis to explain the origin of flight in vertebrates.
+Several amateurish models are debated by palaeontologists.
 In 1984, a conference took place in Eichstaett, Bavaria, which dealt exclusively with Archaeopteryx, the oldest known animal with feathered wings, and with the development of flight ability.
 The various presentations by the participants were published (M. Hecht et al. 1985).
-I was very interested in these papers, since the origin of flight appeared rather mysterious to me, and I hoped to find here a convincing explanation.
-However, the views concerning the evolution of flight adopted in these articles were completely amateurish and not based on the principles of flight physics.
-After all, I got some insight into the poor knowledge of the involved workers and the available fossil material, from which clumsy as well as impossible conclusions had been derived.
+I was very interested in these papers, since the origin of flight appeared rather mysterious to me, and my hope was to find a convincing explanation.
+However, the views concerning the evolution of flight adopted in these articles were completely ridiculous and not based on the principles of flight physics.
+It is not as easy as palaeontologists without special qualification think it is.
+On the contrary, some expert knowledge is required to understand the actual path of development.
+After all, I got some insight into the poor knowledge of the involved workers and the available fossil material, from which clumsy conclusions had been derived.
 Unfortunately, in the mean time there has been no progress as to the knowledge of these “experts”.

-The main weakness of the old models consists in the fact that they emanate from the forbidden presumption that a primordial wing in the ancestors of birds was already present.
+The main weakness of the old models consists in the fact that they emanate from the forbidden presumption that a primordial wing in the ancestors of Archaeopteryx was already present.
 However, the problem is just how a wing could develop from an unspecialized arm or forefoot.
-It cannot suddenly have been present.
-Its development is based on evolution, on natural mutation and selection.
+It cannot suddenly have been present, rather its development is based on a long-lasting evolution, on mutation and natural selection.

 Fig.1.
 The well preserved Berlin specimen of Archaeopteryx.
 Particularly conspicuous are the long bony tail and the sharp claws of the hands as well as teeth.